 1. Types of printer

 Of all your computer accessories, a printer is the one you are likely to use most often.
-Most printers work with PCs and Macs and are compatible with all common operating systems.
+Most printers work with Windows devices, Macs and most mobile operating systems such as iOS and Android..

 Laser printers are best for text, large print volumes and networked use